On Difference of Enhanced Power Graph and Power Graph of a Finite Group: Abstract

 \section{Abstract}

 The difference graph $D(G)$ of a finite group $G$ is the difference of enhanced power graph of $G$ and power graph of $G$, with all isolated vertices are removed.
 In this paper we study the connectedness and perfectness of $D(G)$ with respect to various properties of the underlying group $G$.
+We also find several connection between the difference graph of $G$ and the Gruenberg–Kegel graph of $G$.